 Brantley Gasaway is working on a monograph in progress, An Alternative Soul of Politics: The Rise of Contemporary Progressive Evangelicalism.
 He recently performed archival research in North Carolina.

-Karline McClain is working on a book manuscript tentatively entitled The Afterlife of Shirdi Sai Baba: The Growth of a New Religious Movement in India, which will examine not only the religious legacy of this Indian “saint” as expressed in a range of devotional materials (photographs, posters, songs and films), but also how Shirdi Sai Baba has been understood and why his popularity has grown throughout the twentieth century and into the twenty-first century.; she received a grant from the American Council of Learned Societies, which will support research during her sabbatical.
+Karline McClain is working on a book manuscript tentatively titled The Afterlife of Shirdi Sai Baba: The Growth of a New Religious Movement in India, which will examine not only the religious legacy of this Indian “saint” as expressed in a range of devotional materials (photographs, posters, songs and films), but also how Shirdi Sai Baba has been understood and why his popularity has grown throughout the 20th century and into the 21st century.
+She received a grant from the American Council of Learned Societies, which will support research during her sabbatical.
 At Bucknell University she will hold the National Endowment Chair in the Humanities for three years.

 Rivka Ulmer was honored in a Society of Biblical Literature session dedicated to a discussion of her book Egyptian Cultural Icons in Midrash.
 Together with Lieve Teugels she edited Midrash and the Exegetical Mind.
 She presented on Israel’s water management during a recent Bucknell Conference entitled “Water, water everywhere, but not a drop to drink.”
 Recently, she participated in a colloquium and presented on “Isaiah in Pesiqta de Rav Kahana and Pesiqta Rabbati” at the University of Goettingen (Germany).
 She continues to serve as Chair of Judaica, International Society of Biblical Literature, and after a hiatus of several years she resumed co-chairing the Midrash section, Society of Biblical Literature.